A gift tax is imposed when you receive properties donated by individuals.

 There are two taxation methods for gift tax: calendar year taxation system and taxation system for settlement at the time of inheritance.
 You can choose the taxation system for settlement at the time of inheritance when certain requirements are met.

-For gift recipients who selected the taxation system for settlement at the time of inheritance(Note), gift taxes are imposed after a special deduction of 25 million yen is subtracted from the total value of properties received in one year from January 1 to December 31.
+For gift recipients who selected the “taxation system for settlement at the time of inheritance (Note)”, gift taxes are imposed on the remaining amount after the amount of basic exemption of 1.1 million yen related to taxation by settlement at the time of inheritance is subtracted from the total amount of the value of properties received in one year from January 1 to December 31 of that year and then a special deduction of 25 million yen is subtracted.

 This special deduction can be applied only when a taxpayer files a return for gift tax within the statutory due date.